inlivedev/inlive-website/content/docs/learn/playing-video/index.md

     link: /docs/learn/video-input/
 ---

-# Playing Video Streaming with HLS and MPEG-DASH
+# Playing Video with HLS and MPEG-DASH

 HLS and MPEG-DASH are HTTP-based streaming protocol formats for delivering video streaming to the end-user via standard HTTP web server.
 You can adjust the format that suits your video player based on their capability.